aidans/ramp/notes/README.md

  - [X] Implement OD maps to show similarity (using correlation) and with the possibility of different zoom for origins and destinations.
  - [X] Richard: to send details of other similarity measures

+### Retrospectively answering Min's questions (for Analytical Support Teams):

+#### What are the major scientific questions to focus on, e.g., region-to-region comparison, real-world vaccine efficacy, intervention efficacy?

+ - Specific: For a spatially-explicit model, support model development and help interpret the outputs
+ - General: effective visualisation and interactions to support comparison of multivariate data in "continuous" space at multiple resolutions.
+ - Approach: Gridmaps (multi-scale, continuous geography, multivariate), rapid prototyping and embedding within the modelling process.

+#### what analytical algorithms may be needed, e.g., multi-time-series similarity metrics., time series search and matching, etc.?

+ - fast and efficient data structures
+ - spatial/temporal aggregation
+ - similarity matrics

+#### how many algorithms to be studied in each category?

+ - whatever works

+#### how many visual representations for each scientific questions?

+ - whatever works

+#### how will these be translated to the deliverables?

+ - document the co-evolution of the (a) visualisation design and (2) model development (and analytical questions that may arise)